 In January, birds are beginning to be more active, with many starting to find their voice.
-They will start to sing as a means of competing for territory, also seeking to attract a mate.
+They will start to sing as a means of competing for territory, as well as seeking to attract a mate.

-At the end of January, one idea for a community orchard event is to undertake the RSPB Big Garden Bird Count.
-Fun, easy and open to groups as well as individuals.
+At the end of January, one idea for a community orchard event is to undertake the RSPB Big Garden Bird Count; it’s fun, easy and open to groups as well as individuals.
 To further celebrate birdsong, you could organise a birdsong walk, especially useful if wanting to raise the profile of your orchard.
 There may be a local RSPB group, or a Natural History group locally that could be able to provide expertise and enthusiasm to support such a walk.

-From early spring, birds are busy making nests, and raising young.
+From early spring, birds are busy making nests and raising young.
 Why not support and encourage birds to your orchard by building nest boxes (see this RSPB nest box guide)?
 Or even some bat roosting boxes, with this guide by the Bat Conservation Trust.
-If you already have nest boxes, you could get active by being involved in British Trust Ornithology’s Nesting Neighbour project, on surveying and maintaining your bird nest boxes.
+If you already have nest boxes, you could get involved in British Trust Ornithology’s Nesting Neighbour project by surveying and maintaining your bird nest boxes.

 Along with the encouragement and appreciation of biodiversity in our orchards, there are some cultural celebrations which are held at this time of year.

 The traditional Wassail is a winter blessing for the trees, involving singing, crowning an orchard Queen or King and hanging toast in the branches.
 Often fuelled by mulled cider, wassailing has become a popular community event throughout the UK.